juergenlaturisa/HORUS/README.md

 Anyone who has worked in a laboratory knows how expensive reagents can be.
 Things like custom RNA primers or high-fidelity polymerases can cost $500 for a tiny vial.
 In a busy lab, it's easy for students to forget to log when they opened a bottle, or left something in the wrong freezer.
 When an expensive enzyme spoils or goes past its expiration date, it can ruin weeks of experimental data and squander funds.

-We built **HORUS (Healthcare & Operational Reagent Upkeep System)** as a simple, reliable watchman for lab inventories, replacing manual clipboards with real-time tracking right at the palm of your hands (your tablet maybe).
+We built **HORUS** as a simple, reliable watchman for lab inventories, replacing manual clipboards with real-time tracking right at the palm of your hands (your tablet maybe).

 ## What it does
 HORUS is a dashboard designed to run on a lab tablet or laptop.
 It lets people quickly log biological reagents, note their exact storage location (-20°C, -80°C, or 4°C), and keep an eye on their shelf lives.